A Palestinian TikTok star who shared details of Gaza life under siege is killed by Israeli airstrike

 “We worked together, it was a kind of resistance that I hope to continue,” said Murad, who collaborated with Halimy on “The Gazan Experience,” an Instagram account that answered questions from followers around the world trying to understand their lives in the besieged enclave, which is inaccessible to foreign journalists.

 Halimy launched his own TikTok account after taking refuge with his parents, four brothers and sister in Muwasi, the southern coastal area that Israel has designated a humanitarian safe zone.
-They had fled Israel's invasion of Gaza City to the southern city of Khan Younis before fleeing the bombardment again for the crowded encampment.
+They had fled Israel's invasion of Gaza City to the southern city of Khan Younis before escaping the bombardment again for the dusty encampment.

+Sparked by Hamas' surprise attack on Israel on Oct.
+7 that killed 1,200 people and resulted in about 250 people taken hostage, the Israel-Hamas war has produced a torrent of images now numbingly familiar to viewers around the world: Bombed-out buildings, contorted bodies, chaotic hospital halls.

-Turning his camera on the intimate details of life in Gaza, he reached viewers far and wide, revealing a maddening tedium that's largely left out of news coverage about the war.
+Turning his camera on the intimate details of his own life in Gaza, he reached viewers far and wide, revealing a maddening tedium that's largely left out of news coverage about the war.

 “If you wonder what living in a tent is actually like, come with me to show you how I spend my day,” Halimy says in his first of many “tent life” diaries filmed from the sprawling encampment.